brianpburns/happy-hour/README.md

 ### Android

 Note, this can likely be optimized.
+It has only be done for internal testing releases so far.

 Once the build completes, follow the link and download it.
 Then open [internal testing releases](https://play.google.com/console/u/0/developers/5251866793913232474/app/4972697416915556688/tracks/internal-testing?tab=releases) and upload it there.
+It should then be available on the Google Play store within an hour.

 ## Testing